Roasted “Chicken Soup” Vegetable Medley

 - 2-3 TBS.
 Olive Oil

-- In a small bowl, mix the dried herbs and salt & pepper until well combined.
+In a small bowl, mix the "chicken soup" herb blend until well combined.
+Set aside.